 We currently operate our own local framework for commissioning Care at Home Providers in East Lothian.
 We have extended this twice, and it is due to expire in April 2024.
 If we don’t move to the Scotland Xcel Framework, East Lothian Health and Social Care Partnership (ELHSCP) would have to create a new framework, requiring significant internal strategic and procurement resource to develop, which is currently not feasible.
 In the light of this, ELHSCP intends to move to the Scotland Xcel national Flexible Care and Support framework.

 Scotland Xcel’s current Flexible Care and Support Framework is due for renewal in April 2024.
 ELHSCP has been involved since summer 2023 in engaging with Scotland Xcel to review their current framework alongside other local authorities that already use Scotland Xcel and intends to join the new Scotland Xcel Framework in April.
+Update from SXL is this will now start from July 1st 2024.

 Reasons for change